aut0poietic/wp-starter-kit/README.md

 The grunt task will compile the sass files, run [autoprefixer](https://github.com/nDmitry/grunt-autoprefixer), and minifiy the resulting css file.
 Grunt will ignore:

-+   Files with the extension '.css' - assumed to already been processed.
++   Files with the extension '.css' - assumed to have already been processed.
-+   Files that begin with an underscore ('_') are assumed to be included using @import.
++   Files that begin with an underscore ('_') are assumed to have been included using @import.
 +   Any files in a **subdirectory** of `assets/css` are assumed to have been included using @import.

 #### Images ####